 - The pulse energy may be measured directly (e.g. with a pyroelectric detector).
 In some cases with repetitive operation, it is calculated from the average power (from a power meter) and repetition rate.
 One may also use a properly calibrated photodiode signal.

-- The peak power may be directly measured with a photodiode or calculated from pulse energy, pulse duration and pulse shape.
+- The peak power may be directly measured with a fast photodiode or calculated from pulse energy, pulse duration and pulse shape.